We are in a voice search revolution — or at least that’s what the internet would have you believe.

 A basic principle of voice search optimization and again, something you should already be doing, is ensuring you have a strong online presence, comprised of accurate online references or citations of your business name, address, and phone number (NAP).
 Voice assistants use these citations to provide answers to local searches and currently rely on these for brand searches.

-If you don’t already have a citation building plan of action, it’s worth at least checking where your business appears and whether or not those instances are accurate and up to date.
+If you don’t already have a local citation-building plan of action, it’s worth at least checking where your business appears and whether or not those instances are accurate and up to date.

 If you’re just starting out with local SEO, Google My Business is a great place to begin.
 Claiming your business is your only chance at showing up in Google’s Local Pack, Google Maps, and Google Local Finder.
 So claiming your free business listing, which includes information on your company address, phone number, business hours, payment methods, and so on and so forth, gives you the necessary tools you need to grab your audience’s attention and ultimately rank higher.

 Take advantage of schema markup